Learn how to set up Jira Software Cloud and integrate it with other products and applications.

 Epic: This filter allows you to group deployments and issues by epics.
 You can also filter the issues that don’t have a parent epic.

-Type: This filter allows you to sort issues by types.
+Type: This filter allows you to sort issues by type.

 Insights: This panel allows you to get deep insights into deployment metrics.
 Learn how to view and understand your deployment insights.

 View settings: This panel allows you to configure the deployments view using filters such as Environment types, Icons, and Issues.
 You can also disable the deployments feature using the information on this panel.